DessimozLab/OMAnnotator/README.md

 _Note_: the run time for the OMA Standalone step depends on the number of precomputed species you are using and the number of source annotations you are making a consensus from.

 #### Example step 3: running OMA Standalone
-If have access to a High Performance Computer (HPC) with a SLURM scheduler, you can adapt the OMA job scripts we have included in this repository, adapting the scheduler options and directory paths for the HPC you are using.
+If you have access to a High Performance Computer (HPC) with a SLURM scheduler, you can copy the OMA job scripts we have included in this repository (here: OMA standalone scripts) into your OMA folder.
 If not, you will need to use the information from the OMA Standalone user guide to write your own.
 Run scripts 1-3 (oma_part1.sh, oma_part2.sh, oma_part3.sh) sequentially (it is important to wait for each script to complete before moving on to the next).
 Check your job logs for any errors after running each script, and see https://lab.dessimoz.org/blog/media/2020/04/omastandalone_cheat_sheet.pdf for the list of output files your OMA run should generate.

 ### 4. Extract the consensus annotation

 Once the OMA Standalone run is complete, the final step is to extract the consensus gene annotation using the resulting OrthoXML.
-In principle, OMAnnotation will select one gene model by what OMA infers as "ancestral Hierarchical Orthologous Groups" for the annotation: genes that are supported by either two or more annotation methods, or by only one annotation method and homologs from other species.
+In principle, OMAnnotation will select one gene model from each of what OMA infers as "ancestral Hierarchical Orthologous Groups" for the annotation.
+These are genes supported by more than one annotation method or only one annotation method and homologs from the other user-selected related species.

 #### Usage
 Required arguments ```-a (--gff_annot_folder)```, ```-x (--orthoxml)```, ```-st (--species_tree) ```, ```-f (--fasta_folder)```, ```-o (--output_prefix)```